 Young Artists’ Summer Studio Workshops run Monday through Thursday, 9:00 am – 1:00 pm for ages 6-14.

 With sketchbooks in hand, we’ll make daily excursions to some of the area’s most iconic spots.
 Hop aboard a boat shuttle in Gloucester harbor; explore the galleries and studios of the Rocky Neck Art Colony; and follow the same scenic paths as legendary Cape Ann artists Winslow Homer, Nelle Blaine, Stuart Davis, Edward Hopper, and Marsden Hartley.
-Walking shoes, swimsuits, and a towel are encouraged this week––as well as an appetite for ice cream :)
+Walking shoes, sunscreen, and a hat are encouraged this week––as well as an appetite for ice cream!

 *New projects for returning students

 Want to build a house?
 Only kidding.
 But how about making some other amazing things from wood?
 Do you want to know how to use a hammer, drill, saw, and all sorts of wood tools?
 This week we’ll learn the basics of how things are made and construct our own objects that you can use in your home or give as a gift!
 You will leave the class with an appreciation of things made with wood and will have enough knowledge to create your own projects at home!